shawngerrard/personal-projects-development/README.md

 Next, we want to add a tag that can easily identify the new EC2 instance, as instances do not have a name field by default.

+**Note:** This is particularly important if your organization is using consolidated billing, in order to track which costs relate to what instance or service.

 ```
 aws ec2 create-tags --resources `aws ec2 describe-instances --filters "Name=instance-type,Values=t2.micro" --query "Reservations[].Instances[].InstanceId" --output text` --tags Key=Name,Value=awsec2-administrator
 ```